minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

 Remove a Replication Rule from a Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc replicate rm` to remote a bucket replication rule:
+Use :mc:`mc replicate rm` to remote a bucket replication rule:

 .. code-block:: shell
    :class: copyable